tw2113/Untappd-WordPress-Widget/readme.txt

 = 1.2.0 =
 * Added widget for listing Brewery checkins.
 * Fixed transient name issue for user checkins.
+* Added parameter to untappd_checkins_list_classes filter to indicate which widget is being rendered at that moment.

 = 1.1.2 =
 * Change from http to https for Untappd API request